KandarpTrivedi23/laravel-vue-essentials/README.md

 ## 📖 Follow the Series

-I am also sharing my learning journey on [LinkedIn](www.linkedin.com/in/kandarp-trivedi-62a3112a6).
+I am also sharing my learning journey on [LinkedIn](www.linkedin.com/in/kandarp-trivedi-62a3112a6/).

 ---

 ## 📝 Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.

----

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.